TechFox-Innovations/CLCTool/README.md

 To use Spoink, follow these steps:

 1. **Install Dependencies:**
-   Ensure that you have Python installed on your system.
+   Ensure that you have Python installed on your SpoinkOS system.

 2. **Download Spoink Script:**
    Download the `spoink.py` script to your machine.